opencybersecurityalliance/stix-shifter/adapter-guide/develop-translation-module.md

 1. Identify your data source fields.
 2. Refer to the following documentation [STIX™ Version 2.0.
 Part 4: Cyber Observable Objects](http://docs.oasis-open.org/cti/stix/v2.0/stix-v2.0-part4-cyber-observable-objects.html) for the list of STIX objects that you can map your data source fields.
-3. In your `abc` translation module folder, go to your json/ sub-folder and edit the `to_stix_map.json` file.
+3. Edit the `to_stix_map.json` file in the `translation/json` directory.
 The `to_stix_map.json` file contains a sample mapping of data source fields to STIX objects and properties in the following format:

    ```
    {